OpenDSA/OpenDSAX/Doc/source/SDK.rst

 For most developers, your primary task will be creating xblocks.
 So you need a way to test that an xblock that you create does work.
-The simplest way to do this is to set up the SDK.
+The simplest way to do this is to set up the xblock SDK.

-Basic instructions for setting up the SDK:
+Basic instructions for setting up the SDK are available at the xblock-sdk project's GitHub repository
 (see https://github.com/edx/xblock-sdk).
+However, below are detailed instructions for getting this set up under Linux or MS Windows.

 Linux
 -----

 #.
 Install Python 2.7. ::

 	$ sudo apt-get install python